Undergraduate students from any school in the university can elect to minor in Religious Studies. Those

-majoring in Liberal Arts (BA or BS, Liberal Arts) can explore Religious Studies as a
+majoring in Liberal Arts (BA or BS, Liberal Arts) can also explore Religious Studies as a

 guided area of study.
 All Lang students can take courses in Religious Studies to supplement their major course of study.